-Due to the different characteristics, LVD testing is carried out for the grounding rules for both high voltage electrical power plants and low voltage electrical plants, and tests for the grounding of data processing and communication equipment.
+Due to its different characteristics, LVD test is performed on grounding rules for both high voltage electrical high current installations and low voltage electrical installations, and tests for grounding of data processing and communication equipment.

 With the LVD test and a test report received by the accredited organization, the exportation of Saudi Arabia and other European Union or Middle East countries will be facilitated, especially in order to obtain SASO Certificate in our country, exporting companies will have CE certificate together with SASO certificate.